Selective Laser Trabeculoplasty (SLT) vs Timolol Trial

 There is a reasonable body of evidence indicating that using SLT to reduce intraocular pressure (IOP) could provide long-term control, replacing eye drops without surgical risks.

-This study aims to determine whether Selective Laser Trabeculoplasty (SLT) is superior to timolol eye drops for the treatment of glaucoma.
+The aim of this study was to determine whether Selective Laser Trabeculoplasty (SLT) is superior to timolol eye drops for the treatment of glaucoma.

-The trial is a randomized, controlled, parallel group, single-masked trial with two treatment arms.
-There is a three year enrolment period and five years follow up.
+The trial was a randomized, controlled, parallel group, single-masked trial with two treatment arms.

-Primary outcome measure is IOP, primary outcome is the success rate after one to five years defined as IOP below target pressure.
-Secondary outcomes and outcome measures include mean IOP at different time points, adherence, change of visual acuity and visual field, complications, vision related quality of life, patient reported outcomes and experiences, qualitative and cost analyses of the two treatment options.
+Primary outcome measure was IOP, primary outcome was the success rate after one to five years defined as IOP below target pressure.
+Secondary outcomes and outcome measures included mean IOP at different time points, adherence, change of visual acuity and visual field, complications, vision related quality of life, patient reported outcomes and experiences, qualitative and cost analyses of the two treatment options.

 We thank the trial participants for their trust and commitment.
 The trial was funded by the Seeing is Believing Innovation Fund, a collaboration between Standard Chartered Bank and International Agency for Prevention of Blindness, and CBM (Christian Blind Mission).
 We thank the members of the patient steering group as well as the data and safety monitoring board for their services and valuable input.
 In addition, we thank the administrative support of the Eye Department of the Kilimanjaro Christian Medical Centre, and Christian Blind Mission.
 We acknowledge the regional eye care coordinator, the Kilimanjaro Christian Medical University College and National Institute for Medical Research Dar es Salaam for their support.